 Finally, for those utilizing an exothermic cutting device for breaching operations, the DK7 is available as a breaching face shield.
 This shield features a 4” shade 5 green welding strip across the top, protecting the operator’s eyes from the extremely bright sparks and slag produced by the cutting/torching device.

 Tactical operators like riot police officers put their bodies on the line each time they are deployed in a hostile or dangerous environment.
-It is imperative that their PPE does its job, so they focus on doing theirs.
+It is imperative that their PPE does its job, so they can focus on doing theirs.
 At Paulson Mfg., we have been making high performance tactical face shields to protect those who serve for decades.
-We will continue to produce high-quality, U.S.-made tactical face shields that meet the most rigorous safety standards and perform in the most severe situations.
+We will continue to produce high-quality, U.S.-made tactical face shields that meet the most rigorous safety standards and perform well in the most severe situations.

 To learn more about our full line of tactical face shields, please contact us today!

 The Pulp & Paper industry comprises companies that use wood as raw material and produce pulp, paper, paperboard and other cellulose-based products.
 Today, there are over 565 pulp & paper manufacturing facilities in the U.S., making this industry one of the world’s largest and oldest.
 With the advent of digitization, one can be excused for assuming that this industry is on the decline.
 On the contrary, this industry continues to grow despite the declining demand for graphic paper.
 Products like packaging, tissue and hygiene products are fueling the growth of this industry.